harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ![](/img/cmd_pN3qtBIZHC.png)

-Before celebrating too much, let's set our default NodeJS version with the command, `nvm use 13.12.0`.
+Before celebrating too much, let's set our default Node.js version with the command, `nvm use 13.12.0`.

 Validate your install:

  `node -v` → `v13.12.0`\
  `npm -v` → `6.14.4`

-You are ready to write code to test NodeJS!
+You are ready to write code to test Node.js!

 ## Hello World!